The Role of Self-Worth in Emotional Healing

 Individuals with a strong sense of self-worth are more likely to seek support when needed.
 This could mean reaching out to friends, family, or mental health professionals.

-Practical Tip: Create a support network.
+Practical Tip: Join a support network.
 Surround yourself with people who uplift and encourage you.
 This network can be invaluable during challenging times.

 The Role of Self-Compassion